WHERE TO EAT IN SANT ANTONI (BARCELONA)

 This place is a godsend for anyone who is on a budget, as they offer unique tapas for an extremely low price.
 The place is being run by a husband and wife duo so there are no run-of-the-mill recipes: in fact, everything is lovingly prepared by the couple.
 As most of the people frequenting Bar Ramon are mostly locals, it makes the place all the more attractive for visitors who want to have an authentic experience with the locals instead of being pampered and fussed over just because you’re a foreigner, often with the expectation of a high tip.
 The place can fill up real soon so you have to see that you either make a reservation or go well-advance in time.
 They have huge platters of fried baby squid and other tapas not suitable for fat haters.

-So what about you?
-Head to the comments below and tells us: Are you planning to eat at any of our favorite Sant Antoni restaurants?
+Are you planning to eat at any of our favorite Sant Antoni restaurants?

 RESEARCHING FOR A TRIP IS TIME-CONSUMING...